La liceale nella classe dei ripetenti

 La liceale nella classe dei ripetenti (literally The high school girl in the class of repeaters) is a 1978 commedia sexy all'italiana directed by Mariano Laurenti.
 It is the second chapter in the "Liceale" film-series and was followed by La liceale seduce i professori.
 Alvaro Vitali, who played a student in the first film, plays a teacher in this one.

 Plot

-Angela is studying in the same school where his father taught.
-She is a beautiful girl and despite her boyfriend Tonino is not exactly an Adonis, she insists to be faithful to him.
-But when discovers that she had been repeatedly betrayed, she decides to take revenge allowing himself to Carlo, in love with her for a lifetime.
+Angela is studying in the school where her father teaches.
+She is a beautiful girl and despite her boyfriend Tonino's lack of physical charms, she insists to be faithful to him.
+But when she discovers that she had been repeatedly betrayed, she decides to take revenge allowing herself to Carlo, who has been in love with her for a lifetime.